 Evaluation of nominations will be based upon:

-Nominations may be submitted by the nominee's graduate program director, department chair/head or appropriate college leadership.
+Nominations may be submitted by the nominee's graduate program director, department chair/head, college leadership, or appropriate leadership in an institutional partner unit.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than TWO nominees (total) per award cycle.
+Each unit (as defined by university major code) and institutional partner may nominate no more than TWO nominees (total) per award cycle.

 In the online nomination form, nominators will be required to prepare/upload the following materials as one PDF document using the following file name convention: